Luoyadan/UCR-CS172-Project/README.md

 Instructions on how to deploy the system
 -------

-In order to run the program, you must have
+In order to run the program, you must have:
----

 * Python 2.7
 * Tweepy Twitter API library installed.
 * lxml